ACCESS-NRI/ACCESS-MOPPy/docs/gettingstarted.rst

    Exporting config data to yaml file

+.. _conf-file:

-`mop setup` takes as input a yaml configuration file which contains all the information necessary to post-process the data.
+The `mop setup` command takes as input a yaml configuration file which contains all the information necessary to post-process the data.
 The repository two templates which can be modified by the user: ACDD_conf.yaml and CMIP6_conf.yaml to get a CMIP6 compliant output.
 It is divided into 2 sections:

 cmor
 ^^^^